 Support staff work under the direction of class teachers and SENDCo

-If you wish to contact the school SENDCO please do so through the school email address and it will be forwarded to Jo Latham.
+If you wish to contact the school SENDCO please do so through the school email address and it will be forwarded to Mrs Roxanne Simpson.
 Alternatively, you may wish to call the school on 01934 822867 to speak to her directly.

 What do I do if I think my child has child has additional needs?